Kafka

 match: '*'

-Note: IAM policies and permissions can be complex and may vary depending on your organization's security requirements.
-If you are unsure about the correct permissions or best practices, please consult with your AWS administrator or an AWS expert who is familiar with MSK and IAM security.
+IAM policies and permissions can be complex and might vary depending on your organization's security requirements.
+If you are unsure about the correct permissions or best practices, consult your AWS administrator or an AWS expert who is familiar with MSK and IAM security.

 The AWS credentials used by Fluent Bit must have permission to connect to your MSK cluster.
 Here is a minimal example policy: